native-dialog-rs/native-dialog-rs/README.md

 #### Why the dialogs look ugly/blurry on Windows?

-Embed manifests into the `.exe` to enable visual styling and dpi awareness for your program.
-Check out [examples/windows_manifest](examples/windows_manifest) for example.
+Turn on crate features or embed manifests into the `.exe` to enable visual styling and dpi awareness for your program.
+Check out [examples/windows_manifest](examples/windows_manifest) and [examples/windows_features](examples/windows_features) for example.